jamesnoria/store-spa/README.md

 # STORE-SPA

-This is a Single Page Application (SPA) of a online-store where I use data from [Fake Store API](https://fakestoreapi.com/).
+This is a Single Page Application (SPA) of an online-store where I use data from [Fake Store API](https://fakestoreapi.com/).
 My main purpose is for practice.

 ## Run Locally